Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/020/Chapter020-draft7.md

 "Removed key stones under pretense of preventing collapse.
 Chiseled away 'weathered carvings' supposedly becoming illegible.
 Replaced traditional sacred plants with Church-approved vegetation."
 Madern gestured toward the distant circle.
 "Same methodology used here eighteen months ago."

-"But that would completely sever the magical connections," Lin protested, her understanding of leyline networks recoiling from such systematic destruction.
+"But that would completely sever the magical connections," Lin protested, her understanding of layline networks recoiling from such systematic destruction.

 "Which was exactly the intended result," Madern replied with bitter clarity.
 "Within two years, our hereditary circle was reduced to seven random stones in a rough ring—no power, no memory, no ability to support the practices that had anchored our survival for thirty generations."